constantitus/file-upload/README.md

 ## Usage
 Clone the repo, cd into it and run `make`.
 The bin is located at *build/upload*. \
-Run the app once to create the database. \
+Run the app once to create the database.
+To add users manually, run `make db-cli` and then use the `build/db-cli` tool. \
 You can provide the port as an argument when running the app.

 ## TODO
-- [ ] A simpler way to manage users in the database
+- [x] Tool to manage users in the database
 - [ ] Admin panel to manage users